Alice Foley

-Alice Foley (28 November 1891 – 1 July 1974) was a British trade unionist, known as the first women to work full-time as the leader of a trade union in the cotton industry.
+Alice Foley (28 November 1891 – 1 July 1974) was a British trade unionist, known as the first woman to work full-time as the leader of a trade union in the cotton industry.

 Born in Bolton in Lancashire, Foley attended her local Roman Catholic school.
 Her mother was illiterate, but her Irish father enthused her about literature, particularly Shakespeare, and the cause of Irish Home Rule.
 While she excelled in education, the local Catholic schools were not eligible for any scholarships, so Foley had to leave to work at a local cotton mill at the age of thirteen.

 Alice's older sister, Cissy, preceded her into the mill, and her involvement in the Bolton and District Weavers', Winders' and Warpers' Association, the local Labour Church and the suffragette movement all inspired Alice.
 When her father died, Alice joined the local socialist club, and became active in the trade union herself.

 Foley worked her way to becoming a winder at the mill.
 When the National Insurance programme was set up, in 1912, the Bolton Weavers employed her as a full-time health visitor.
 During World War I, she studied shorthand and gained some part-time experience of weaving, hoping to further her position in the union.
 In 1917, the union's assistant secretary resigned, but initially it decided to leave the post vacant, with Foley appointed as a "temporary clerk", effectively filling the role.
 The following year, it set an examination to determine who would win the post, contested by three women and five men.
 One candidate received a mark of 72%, with the next highest on only 38%.
 The union refused to announce who had obtained the highest mark and stated that it would not appoint to the position; it was widely believed that Foley was the highest-ranked candidate.
 Instead, she was given a position of union woman officer, effectively continuing as assistant secretary.
 In this role, she asked to be permitted to represent the union at meetings and conferences, but permission was refused, the union leadership preferring to be unrepresented than represented by a woman.
 In later years, Foley stated that "they were afraid to call me the assistant secretary because a woman trade union officer was a very rare bird in those days".
 The position was readvertised in 1919, and on this occasion, only men were permitted to apply.